SPECIAL MARK DOWN!

 A hidden message in a rainbow of hues and colors arcs across the top left with incised rays emanating from the corner.
 Dated from 1919, this could hold a thicker memento(s) and although Edwardian in date, has a modernist, sleek feel.

-Note the overall shape puffy in the center which tapers on each edge for a stylish profile.
+Note the overall shape - puffy in the center that tapers on each edge for a stylish profile.

 Yellow gold of 9k is weighty at 31.8 grams!
 Would look smashing on a thick chain.